zihanluo2025/zihanluo2025/README.md

 # Hi there 👋 I'm Zihan

 💻 Full-Stack Developer | Former P4 Front-End Engineer (4+ yrs)
-🎓 Master’s Student @ University of Adelaide
+🎓 Graduated @ University of Adelaide
 🌏 From China, now based in Australia
 🚀 Passionate about AI, DevOps, and Scalable Web Applications